DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 And while watching this exchange...

-"Reiren, I want to ask you one thing: say is there the graveyard in Io?"
+"Reiren, I want to ask you one thing: say, is there the graveyard in Io?"

 "I've never seen."